asyncgui/asyncgui/README.md

 which causes to [spill gui events](https://github.com/gottadiveintopython/asynckivy/blob/main/examples/misc/why_asyncio_is_not_suitable_for_handling_touch_events.py).
 As a result, you need to use callback-based api for that, and thus you cannot fully receive the benefits of async/await.

-If you use `asyncgui`, that never happens:
+If you use `asyncgui`, that never happens because:

 - `asyncgui.start()` immediately starts a task.
 - `asyncgui.Event.set()` immediately resumes the tasks waiting for it to happen.